Kuwait

-Kuwait’s population was estimated at 4.4 million, including 3.1 million expatriates, in 2019.[1]
-The population is mostly urban, and about 83 percent of the total population live in the capital, Kuwait City.[2]
-High immigration rates and heavy dependence on foreign labor have swung the population pyramid of Kuwait in favor of the working-age groups (15 to 64 years), which account for 75.7 percent of the total population.
-According to the latest data by Kuwait’s Central Statistical Bureau (CSB), total fertility rate is 1.6 children per woman, life expectancy is around 82.1 years, and levels of maternal mortality and infant mortality are around 5.4 per 100,000 and 7.43 per 1,000, respectively.[1]
-With a government health expenditure at 3.33 percent of GDP, out-of-pocket health expenditure (as a percent of current health expenditure) is at 12.6 percent, the third-lowest rate among Arab countries, after Oman and Qatar.[3]
+Kuwait’s population was estimated at 4.79 million, including 3.27 million expatriates, in 2023.[1]
+High immigration rates and heavy dependence on foreign labor have swung the population pyramid of Kuwait in favor of the working-age groups (15 to 64 years), which account for 78.3 percent of the total population.[1]
+According to the latest data by Kuwait’s Central Statistical Bureau (CSB) in 2022, the total fertility rate is 1.54 children per woman, life expectancy is around 80.7 years, and levels of maternal mortality and infant mortality are around 6.02 per 100,000 and 8.23 per 1,000, respectively.[1]
+With a government health expenditure at 5.67 percent of GDP, out-of-pocket health expenditure (as a percent of current health expenditure) is at 9.13 percent, the second lowest rate among Arab countries, after Oman.[3]

-Kuwait’s Human Development Index value for 2018 is 0.808, which positioned the country among the very high human development group — ranking 57 out of 189 countries and territories and the last among Gulf Cooperation Council (GCC) countries.
-The country’s value is below the average of 0.892 for countries in the very high human development group and above the averages of 0.703 for countries in Arab States.[4]
+Kuwait’s Human Development Index value for 2021 is 0.831, which positioned the country among the very high human development group — ranking 50 out of 191 countries and territories and the fifth among Gulf Cooperation Council (GCC) countries.
+The country’s value is below the average of 0.896 for countries in the very high human development group and above the average of 0.708 for countries in the Arab States.[4]

 Following the adoption of substantial structural reforms to improve the business environment in 2019, Kuwait made it for the first time in the World Bank’s 2020 Doing Business list of the 10 most improved economies, out of 190 economies.
 Reforms in Kuwait mainly focused on simplifying the start of a business, digitizing the process to get electricity, facilitating access to credit, streamlining the construction permitting process, improving the quality of its land administration system, protecting minority investors and advancing trading across borders.[5]

-The Kuwaiti economy relies heavily on its hydrocarbon resources, with oil constituting 88.3 percent of the country's total government revenues in 2018.[6]
-In the aftermath of the drop in oil prices in 2014, the authorities announced a series of fiscal and structural reforms to strengthen the role of the private sector, improve the business environment, boost employment of Kuwaitis and promote the development of small and medium enterprises (SMEs).
-However, and as oil prices recovered in 2017-2018, public expenditures rose by 8.7 percent,[6] and the implementation of a 5 percent Value-Added Tax (VAT) was postponed to 2021.[7]
+The Kuwaiti economy relies heavily on its hydrocarbon resources, with oil constituting almost 90 percent of the country's total government revenues in 2020.[6]
+In the aftermath of the drop in oil prices in 2014, the authorities announced a series of fiscal and structural reforms to strengthen the role of the private sector, improve the business environment, boost the employment of Kuwaitis, and promote the development of small and medium enterprises (SMEs).
+However, as oil prices recovered in 2017-2018, public expenditures rose by 8.7 percent, [6] and the implementation of a 5 percent Value-Added Tax (VAT) was postponed to 2021.[7]
+Closing Account data for FY2019/20 showed a decrease in actual public expenditure by 3.2% compared to the previous year.[6]

 Sources: